Costa Rica hero image

 Top Highlights by Theme

-• San José & Central Valley: Metropolitan Cathedral, National Theatre, local markets, and NGOs addressing education, trafficking, and healthcare.
+• San José & Central Valley: Metropolitan Cathedral, National Theatre, local markets, and NGOs focused on education, trafficking prevention, and community health.

 • Arenal & Northern Zone: Arenal Volcano, hot springs, eco-lodges, hanging bridges, and rural collaboration with agricultural cooperatives.